 Adequate protein intake is crucial.

 You should be working to consume 1.2-2 grams of protein per kilogram of body weight throughout the day—prioritize lean protein and healthy protein shakes, when possible.

 Should I Lift Weights Every Day to Build Muscle?
+(Wrapping Up)

 You can lift weights every day to build muscle, but it’s not necessary.